 Awareness is the first step to protecting your medical information.
 Don’t be afraid to ask questions of your physician’s practice.
 The more patients speak out about concerns, the more likely practices are to take them seriously, particularly as more healthcare providers have to pay fines for HIPAA violations due to data breaches.
 Don’t enter personal information into apps or online surveys unless you are comfortable with that data being shared, because it will be.

-When you purchase prescription drugs online like Valif 20 mg, learn about the provider’s commitment to HIPAA compliance, as well as standard data security practices like Secure Socket Layer encryption.
+When you purchase prescription drugs online like , learn about the provider’s commitment to HIPAA compliance, as well as standard data security practices like Secure Socket Layer encryption.
 If you get vague or unsatisfactory answers, go elsewhere.
-At healthlinerx.org, we take customer medical, identity, and credit card information security very seriously.
+We take customer medical, identity, and credit card information security very seriously.
 We are HIPAA compliant and use SSL technology for all transactions.
 Furthermore, we never sell, rent, or otherwise share your information with any third party.
 Your medical information is private and valuable, and in the age of electronic health records, you have to do your part to ensure the safety of this sensitive information.